studio24/apollo/docs/README.md

 All CSS is found within `/apollo/assets/styles/sass`.

-The architecture is split into a series of levels, each level representing a folder that contains our SASS split out into different files.
-CSS is organised in specificity order and, with the exception of print styles, the SASS files should be included in the order denoted by this structure.
+The architecture is split into a series of levels, each level representing a directory containing Sass split out into multiple [partial files](https://sass-lang.com/guide#topic-4).

 More generic and wide-reaching styles sit within the lower numbered levels, with specificity increasing with each level: